kyma-project/kyma/docs/application-connector/docs/015-details-one-click-configuration.md

 ## Configuration steps

-Follow these steps to configure the automatic connection between the Kyma Application Connector and an external system:
+Follow these steps to configure the automatic connection between the Kyma Application Connector and an external solution:

 1. Get the configuration address URL with a valid token.